gauravgoswami-27/SecureChat/README.md

 This is a real-time chat application, so:

-✅ You must open the app in two browsers / two tabs / two devices ✅ Login with two different user accounts
+✅ You **must** open the app in **two browsers** / two tabs / two devices ✅ Login with two different user accounts

-Only then you can test:
+->Only then you can test:

-Real-time message sending
+->Real-time message sending

-Online/offline status
+->Online/offline status

-Socket events
+->Socket events

-Encrypted chat storage
+->Encrypted chat storage

 🧪 Testing Steps

-Register User A
+1.Register User A

-Register User B
+2.Register User B

-Login User A in one browser
+3.Login User A in one browser

-Login User B in another browser
+4.Login User B in another browser

 Send messages → You’ll see instant updates